-(I) the domestic like product produced that is internally transferred for processing into that downstream article does not enter the merchant market for the domestic like product, then the Commission, in determining market share and the factors affecting financial performance set forth in clause (iii), shall focus primarily on the merchant market for the domestic like product.
+- (I) the domestic like product produced that is internally transferred for processing into that downstream article does not enter the merchant market for the domestic like product, - (II) the domestic like product is the predominant material input in the production of that downstream article, and - (III) the production of the domestic like product sold in the merchant market is not generally used in the production of that downstream article, then the Commission, in determining market share and the factors affecting financial performance set forth in clause (iii), shall focus primarily on the merchant market for the domestic like product.
 19 U.S.C. § 1677(7)(C)(iv).